 Numerous Bucknell faculty members and students conduct research within the Susquehanna River Valley that benefits residents and builds knowledge about issues of interest to the community.
 Below is a representative, though not comprehensive list, of the ways in which members of the Bucknell community are working within the region:

-Prof. Elizabeth Capaldi Evans, biology and animal behavior, studies the effect of Deformed Wing Virus on the behavior of honeybees to determine if there is a link to colony collapse disorder, a serious problem in Pa. as well as nationwide.
+Prof. Elizabeth Capaldi, biology and animal behavior, studies the effect of Deformed Wing Virus on the behavior of honeybees to determine if there is a link to colony collapse disorder, a serious problem in Pa. as well as nationwide.

 Prof. Marie Pizzorno, biology, is studying the biology of the same virus to see how it infects bees.